IqbalAshif/Instapet/README.md

 # Instapet
-Group project for Bsic Concepts of Web Technology
+Group project for Basic Concepts of Web Technology